isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <img src="/images/chinese1.png" style="width:60%">

 *   Mother Tongue Language (MTL) Fortnight **（母语双周）**
     The objective of the MTL fortnight is to nurture the joy of learning by creating a conducive environment and providing platforms for our students to use the language.
-It will be held on the 1st and 2nd weeks of Term 2.
-A wide range of activities such as Chinese games booth, cultural lessons related to MTL language and culture will be conducted.
+It was held on the 1st and 2nd weeks of Term 2.
+A wide range of activities such as Chinese games booth, cultural lessons related to MTL language and culture were conducted.

 <img src="/images/chi3.png" style="width:60%">